173TECH/sayn/docs/tasks/autosql.md

 ## Defining DDLs

-Additionally, autosql tasks support the definition of optional DDL that will be used when creating the table.
+Autosql tasks support the definition of optional DDL.
+Each DDL entry is independent to others (you can define only DDLs which are relevant to you).

+!!! attention
-Each supported database might have specific DDL related to it, but in general the following is supported:
+      Each supported database might have specific DDL related to it.
+Below are the DDLs that SAYN supports across all databases.
+For DDLs related to specific databases see the database-specific pages.

-* columns: the list of columns as well as their type.
-If used, SAYN will enforce the types specified.
+### ALTER TABLE DDLs

+The following DDLs will be issued by SAYN with `ALTER TABLE` statements:

 * indexes: the indexes to add on the table.
 * primary_key: this should be added in the indexes section using the `primary_key` name for the index.
 * permissions: the permissions you want to give to each role.
 You should map each role to the rights you want to grant separated by commas (e.g. SELECT, DELETE).

 !!! example "autosql with DDL"
     ```yaml